CIS565-Fall-2014/Project3-Pathtracer/README.md

 ![ResultImage](Material Comparision.bmp)

 ##Depth of field effect:
+* Description:
-* Description: The way that I used to create the depth of field effect is to set up a focal length and apperture radius.
+The way that I used to create the depth of field effect is to set up a focal length and apperture radius.
 The first step is to cast the initial ray from camera position and past throught the pixel which we want to sample.
-Then, use the focal length to compute the point start from camera center along the initial ray.
+Then, use the focal length to compute the focal point start from camera center along the initial ray.
 Following, generate random point on the circular plane which is centered on camera position.
 Lastly, cast ray from the random point and past through the focal point and use this ray to do the sampling.
 ![ResultImage](DOF Description.bmp)

 * Focal length:10  Aperture radius: 0.2